altocodenl/TODIS/readme.md

 Consistency is not about enough resources or not, it is about locking a part of the dataspace until an operation is done.

+Locks can be implemented as calls on sections of the dataspace.

 ### Tradeoffs

 wait, you have the blockchain trilemma (security, scalability, distribution).
 That to me maps completely to CAP's consistency, availability (especially with the modified CAP theorem about latency).
 Perhaps the general pattern is perfection, cost (in time, space and energy) and distribution/resilience.
 PCR.
 It is interesting, because it breaks the typical dilemma between quality and cost.
 It's really about three things, not two.